On Decidability and Expressive Power of Fusion Grammars: Decidability Results

-We mentioned that the quantitative argument does not work for arbitrary fusion grammars.
-Surprisingly, it can be shown that, given a fusion grammar, we can modify it in such a way that after the modification both the membership problem and the non-emptiness problem can be solved using a similar quantitative argument.
-The modification encodes information about the structure of the start hypergraph with labels of hyperedges; hence, in a modified grammar, the fact that the number of $A$-labeled hyperedges equals the number of $\overline{A}$-labeled hyperedges for $A \in F$ actually contains information about the shape of the hypergraph obtained after the fusions.
+The quantitative argument is too weak for arbitrary fusion grammars.
+Nevertheless, surprisingly, it can be used to prove Theorem \ref{th_main_membership} and Theorem \ref{th_main_non-emptiness} after modifying a given fusion grammar in an appropriate way.
+Namely, given a fusion grammar, we shall encode the information about the structure of its start hypergraph in labels of its hyperedges.
+After this encoding, we shall use the same quantitative argument as for connection-preserving grammars, and it will work successfully because, in the modified grammar, the fact that the number of $A$-labeled hyperedges equals the number of $\overline{A}$-labeled hyperedges for $A \in F$ implies that the hypergraph obtained after fusions has a certain structure.

-In the remainder of this section we prove Theorems \ref{th_main_membership} and \ref{th_main_non-emptiness}. \begin{itemize} \item Firstly (Section \ref{ssec_results_mem1}), we prove decidability of the membership problem for fusion grammars without markers and connectors and for hypergraphs \emph{with one hyperedge}. \item Secondly (Section \ref{ssec_results_mem2}), we prove decidability of the membership problem for arbitrary hyprergraphs by reducing it to the problem from Section \ref{ssec_results_mem1}. \item Thirdly (Section \ref{ssec_results_bounded}), we extend this result to fusion grammars that are allowed to use \emph{bounded number of markers and connectors}.
-Unfortunately, the membership problem for arbitrary fusion grammars (with markers and connectors) remains open: it turns out that, given a hypergraph $H = \rem_{\mathcal{M} \cup \mathcal{K}}(Y)$, it is hard to guess $Y$ from it.
-Markers and connectors cause certain undesirable effects that cannot be straightforwardly handled by the methods developed in this work (this will be discussed later). \item Finally (Section \ref{ssec_results_ne}), we prove decidability of the non-emptiness problem for \emph{all} fusion grammars.
-This is done by reduction to the membership problem from Section \ref{ssec_results_mem2}. \end{itemize}